 Click here to download this bio in PDF format

 Serafin String Quartet recordings on Naxos (2013) and Centaur (2010) have received overwhelming critical acclaim in Fanfare, The Strad, American Record Guide and Gramophone.
 The Quartet’s Naxos world premiere recording featuring works by Jennifer Higdon was listed among the “Top Ten Classical Albums in 2013” in Philadelphia’s City Paper.
 New York Concert Review lauds the Quartet’s live performances for "ensemble and intonation ... above reproach,” and describes their Debussy as “a shapely, finely conceived account” and their Haydn as having “rhythmic vitality and taut ensemble…”

+Reflecting the Quartet’s egalitarian viewpoint, Serafin violinists share equally the responsibility for playing the first and second violin parts.
 Serafin String Quartet takes its name from master violin maker, Sanctus Serafin, who in 1728 crafted the violin currently played by Kate Ransom.
-The other members play Testore instruments from the same era, thanks to generous support by Dr. William Stegeman.
+The other members play Testore instruments from the same era, thanks to generous support from Dr. William Stegeman.

 Copyright © 2018, Serafin String Quartet.
 All Rights Reserved.

 Photos in this site by Conrad Erb | Site designed at 15WestBellamy.com